NATO air defenders train together in Poland for Exercise Saber Strike 22

-U.S. Army Soldiers assigned to 5th Battalion, 4th Air Defense Artillery Regiment, fold camouflage netting during exercise Saber Strike at Bemowo Piskie Training Area, Poland, Feb.
+U.S. Army Soldiers assigned to 5th Battalion, 4th Air Defense Artillery Regiment, take down a tent during exercise Saber Strike 22 at Bemowo Piskie Training Area, Poland, Feb.
 25, 2022.
-The Saber Strike series of exercises have been conducted on a regular basis since 2010 and have been very successful in both enhancing interoperability between NATO allies and partners and improving joint operational capability across a variety of mission sets.
+Exercises such as Saber Strike demonstrate the strategic readiness of the U.S. military through integration into multiple NATO ally and partner exercises.
 (U.S. National Guard photo by Spc.
 Olivia Gum)

 |Date Taken: